facebook

 As a first-timer, you also get more priority compared to second-timers and singles, which means you have a better chance of securing a queue number.
 These include:

-who have never owned or sold a residential property before, and did not have a chance to book a BTO or SBF flat in the last five years before their flat application.
+who have never owned or sold a residential property before and did not book a BTO or SBF flat in the last five years before their flat application.

 These applications will get three ballot chances.)

-Here’s the BTO flat distribution if you’re applying for a flat in a non-mature estate:
+Here’s the BTO flat distribution if you are applying for a flat in a non-mature estate:

 PPS = Parenthood Priority Scheme, MCPS = Married Child Priority Scheme, ASSIST = Assistance Scheme for Second-Timers.
 For more info, check out our article on HDB’s different schemes.

-And here’s the BTO flat distribution if you’re applying for a flat in a mature estate:
+And here’s the BTO flat distribution if you are applying for a flat in a mature estate:

 There are also more flats set aside for first-timers applying for flats with a shorter waiting time:

 (Starting from the August 2023 BTO exercise, the PPS will be expanded and renamed Family and Parenthood Priority Scheme (FPPS).
 Under this scheme, up to 40% of the BTO flats and 60% of the SBF flats will be set aside for FT (PMC).
-They’ll also get first priority when they apply for a 4-room or smaller flat in a non-mature estate.)
+They will also get priority when they apply for a 4-room or smaller flat in a non-mature estate.)

 You can also get additional ballot chances when applying in a non-mature estate, after two failed applications in non-mature estates.